UH-CPL/Deadline-Stress-Work-Patterns-2020/README.md

 **Data Curation (dc)**

 	- 0.dc-all-script.R
-		- Calls the following scripts sequentially
+		- This is the only script to run to get the final data.
+This script calls all the following scripts sequentially
 			- 1.dc-curate-and-process-data.R
 			- 2.dc-process-activity-app-usage-data.R
 			- 3.dc-quality-control-phase-one.R